 - if you choose a stretch knit fabric - how to sew knit fabrics on a domestic sewing machine

-- instructions & diagrams for how to make all the different variations.
+instructions & diagrams for how to make all versions of the dress and top.

 The patterns are designed and written by Wendy Ward, an experienced designer and qualified teacher and they have been thoroughly road-tested by her eager sewing students.
 Rest assured you will find MIY Collection patterns well explained in down-to-earth and accessible language with clear, detailed diagrams.
 Wendy has been writing instructions for people just like you since 2007.